yuewending/catalog/README.md

  1. In a Terminal, run `bin/setup`.
  1. Run Project and visit your app in Chrome.
  1. Enable Auto-save and refresh Cloud9.
- 1. Save and submit your work using the [Continuous Integration](https://guides.firstdraft.com/continuous-integration.html) workflow.
+ 1. Check your progress/submit your work with `rails grade:all` as usual.

 > If at any point `rspec` fails with the message "Migrations are pending.
 To resolve this issue, run: bin/rake db:migrate RAILS_ENV=test" then run
 >